Rohit-KK15/MetaVault-AI/README.md

 ## 🏦 Vault Strategies

-The SmarDeFi Vault allocates user funds into multiple strategies to maximize yield while managing risk:
+The MetaVault allocates user funds into multiple strategies to maximize yield while managing risk.
+_For development and testing purposes, all strategies currently run on **mock contracts** to simulate Aave mechanics, liquidity indices, borrowing flows, and interest behavior._

+---

 ### 1. Aave V3 Strategy (Safe)

-- **Description**: A low-risk strategy that supplies assets (e.g., USDC, LINK) to the Aave V3 lending pool.
+- **Description**: A low-risk strategy that supplies assets (LINK) to a mock Aave V3 lending pool used for testing.
-- **Mechanism**: Earns passive supply APY from the lending market.
+- **Mechanism**: Earns simulated passive supply APY using a mocked liquidity index.
 - **Risk Profile**: Low.
-Principal is protected, subject only to smart contract risk.
+In production, this maps to real Aave behavior, but in the current environment it operates on mock contracts for predictable testing.
+- **Mock Note**: The entire interest accrual is driven by a mock liquidity index set to `1e18` unless programmatically updated.

+---

 ### 2. Aave Leverage Strategy (Aggressive)

-- **Description**: A high-yield strategy that uses looping to leverage the supply position.
+- **Description**: A high-yield strategy that simulates leveraged looping by interacting with a mocked Aave pool and mock swap router.
 - **Mechanism**:
-    1. Supplies LINK to Aave.
+  1. Supplies LINK to mocked Aave.
-    2. Borrows WETH against the LINK collateral.
+  2. Borrows mock WETH against the LINK collateral.
-    3. Swaps borrowed WETH for more LINK.
+  3. Swaps borrowed WETH for LINK using a mock swap contract.
   4. Resupplies the LINK.
-    5. Repeats this process up to `maxDepth` times (configurable).
+  5. Repeats the loop for `maxDepth` iterations.

 - **Risk Profile**: High.
-Vulnerable to liquidation if the collateral value drops significantly relative to the debt.
+Reflects the risks of real leverage (e.g., liquidation), though all liquidation thresholds and LTV calculations are currently performed through mocked logic.

-- **AI Management**: The **Strategy Sentinel Agent** actively manages this risk by monitoring the LTV and auto-deleveraging if it approaches dangerous levels.
+- **AI Management**:
+  The **Strategy Sentinel Agent** monitors mock LTV values and real LINK/WETH prices and then performs simulated auto-deleveraging when the position approaches the configured danger zone.

 ---